blockblaz/zeam/README.md

 the stack towards maturity via our modular client approach as well as independent libraries development and contribution.

-Please reach out to us if you are actively enagaged in developing a library in the ecosystem that you may think we can use and/or contribute to.
+Please reach out to us if you are actively engaged in developing a library in the ecosystem that you may think we can use and/or contribute to.

 ### Zeam community